Book a Call

 Yes, AI can scan text for sentiment, but it doesn’t truly feel anything.
 That means it can’t empathise with personal struggles or pick up on a brand’s emotional narrative.
 Where a creative strategist might sense the heartbreak or triumph behind a story and adjust accordingly, an AI simply scores or categorises it.

 Crafting effective campaigns often hinges on intangible elements like gut feelings, cultural memory, and brand character.
-AI can’t replicate these human subtleties, making it ill-suited for any evaluation that hinges on emotional resonance.
+AI can’t replicate these human subtleties, making it ill-suited for any evaluation that hinges on emotional pull.

 6. Undermining human expertise and intuition